eagroom/IntroToRPresentation/index.md

 * 3rd Qu. = the third quantile - means 75% observations are below this
 * Median = the middle point.
 Half the numbers are above this value
 * Mean = average

-*** =pnotes
-obvious min and max

-2nd most important thing I have learned.
-R is written assuming you are a fluent statistician.
-(I am not so there is a lot of learning)

 ---